Gary Johnson: Death penalty

 In 1994, Johnson ran for governor of New Mexico, campaigning as a strong proponent of the death penalty, but over time, he changed his opinion.
 He now supports abolishing capital punishment and replacing it with life sentences.
+In 2001, Johnson refused to grant clemency to convicted child rapist and murderer Terry D. Clark, who became the only person to be executed in the modern era in New Mexico.
+At the time, Johnson expressed concern over capital punishment, but said there were no doubts about the guilt of Clark, who had pleaded guilty and waived his remaining appeals.